 In this section, the buckling behavior of bionanocomposite is investigated using TBT and EBT.
 Governing equations are derived based on both Euler-Bernoulli (EBT) and Timoshenko Beam Theories (TBT).
-Clamp-clamp (C-C) boundary conditions are imposed to simulate the replacement in the human body. bone Afterwards, the governing equations are solved Generalized Differential using Quadrature Method (GDQM) [12, 62 and 64].
-According to Hamilton's the principle the buckling equilibrium equations is written as:
+Clamp-clamp (C-C) boundary conditions are imposed to simulate the replacement in the human body.
+Afterwards, the governing equations are solved Generalized Differential Quadrature Method (GDQM) [12, 62 and 64].
+According to Hamilton's principle the equilibrium equations is written as: